 Let me begin by saying that I do not believe in God in any of the traditional ways that people believe in ‘him’.
 I’m a scientist.

-it’s very, very unlikely that science will ever prove that God exists.
-At the same time, science, especially neuroscience will not be able to prove that God does not exist.
-If the experience of God, as I will argue here, is caused by a certain pattern of brain activation, the possibility will still remained there is a real God, one outside of ourselves, whose presence creates the same pattern.
+It’s very, very unlikely that science will ever prove that God exists.
+At the same time, science, especially neuroscience, will not be able to prove that God does not exist.
+If the experience of God, as I will argue here, is caused by a certain pattern of brain activation, the possibility will still remain that there is a real God, one outside of ourselves, whose presence creates the same pattern.

-The idea that God might be “the very coinage of our brains ” is very engaging.
-Nevertheless, it’s unlikely that any test could be devised that would prove decisively that the brain activation now known to be associated with the experience of God comes from within through organic means, or comes from without through the divine action of a being that has no physical existence, and whose will is sufficient to make changes in the world.
+The idea that God might be “the very coinage of our brains” is very engaging.
+Nevertheless, it’s unlikely that any test could be devised that would prove decisively that the brain activation now known to be associated with the experience of God comes from within through organic means, or comes from without through the divine action of a being which has no physical existence, and whose will is sufficient to make changes in the world.